Sergeyir/ProgressBar/README.md

 # Documentation

-You can view the detailed documentation https://sergeyir.github.io/ProgressBar/ (see Classes / Class List / ProgressBar).
+You can view the detailed documentation https://sergeyir.github.io/ProgressBar/ (see Classes/Class List/ProgressBar).

 If the link is unaccesible you can generate the documentation yourself with doxygen.
 To do this run while in root of the repository